 The unfortunate reality is that it takes time and patience to heal damaged hair.
-But, take it from us, the result of thoroughly tending to your tresses will be worth it because who does not love gleaming, healthy hair?
+But, take it from us: thoroughly tending to your tresses will be worth it because who does not love gleaming, healthy hair?

 The unfortunate reality is that it takes time and patience to help repair damaged hair.
-But, take it from us, the result of thoroughly tending to your tresses will be worth it because who does not love gleaming, healthy hair?
+But, take it from us: thoroughly tending to your tresses will be worth it because who does not love gleaming, healthy hair?

 - Cut your losses.
 Getting a haircut when you’re not ready to say goodbye can be a hard step to take, but it is the most effective, efficient way to remove damaged hair and start fresh.
 A good chop, paired with frequent trimmings, will promote healthy future growth and make for the best care scenario long-term.